bbartling/rust-python-to-bacnet-stack/README.md

 # Python

 See the `ctester.py` for an example of using `ctypes` to perform a read property request and have data returned from the bacnet-stack.
 Requires Python knowledge and typical environment setup.
+Python users should be using the new asyncio based [bacpypes3](https://github.com/JoelBender/BACpypes3) created by Joel Bender which is an actual robust and complete BACnet Stack in Python with lots of community support.
+The idea for this project to incorporate a Python FFI feature to C is to test the waters for a bare bones basic read/write BACnet driver creation for non-asyncio Python IoT frameworks.

 # Rust